 - An IT-enabled connection in real-time can be a significant competitive advantage

 Achieving visibility across the value chain, particularly information from partners such as distributors and retailers, remains elusive for most CPG companies today.

 CPG companies are realizing that to achieve better process efficiencies in the area of sales operations, they need to collaborate more closely with their supply chain partners.
 Collaboration across the supply chain can be enabled using IT driven strategies.
 Emerging technologies such as cloud computing, next generation networks (NGN), mobile devices and business intelligence tools can help CPG companies in driving up the collaboration and customer engagement quotients across the value chain to achieve lasting competitive advantages.

-Customer engagement is an imperative for CPG manufacturers.
+Customer engagement is an imperative for CPG manufacturers today.
 It involves best practices for distributors and retailers—customer service, right stock at the right time, promotions management, price/margin negotiations, new initiatives and creating consumer pull at the outlets.
 While the company may have very strong IT-enabled internal processes, information to and from external partners is missing without an IT link between them.

 Key high impact areas

 Customer engagement touches two important external contacts—distributors and retailers.
 Distributor management involves activities including route to market, outlet servicing, order generation, and stock management while retail management involves merchandising, in-store execution and audits.

 For distributor management, most CPG companies have systems in place or distributors themselves have ERP systems.
 The challenge lies in that the CPG company neither has links to the distributor ERP nor has complete visibility into the distributors’ systems and operations.
 Ideally, real-time data is required to manage the relationship with distributors more efficiently.
 In retail execution, the situation is slightly different as many processes are manual and error prone.

 Automating external partner processes not only contributes to improving partner IT infrastructure, but brings about control and visibility to these processes.